 3 Types of Electrical Switches

 Dimmer switch: A dimmer does what its name says it does; it lowers or intensifies the light output.
 Is a dimmer appropriate for a ceiling fan?
 Not a standard one.
 However there are ones engineered specifically for fan lights.
+Check with your manufacturer.

 Single-pole switch: This is the one most frequently encountered.
 How is it identified?
 It is equipped with 2 wire terminals plus a ground wire.
 Its toggle is clearly marked On and Off.

 Three-way switch: This model isnt marked On and Off.
 It has three wire terminals plus a ground wire.
 It works in conjunction with another three-way so electricity can be toggled off and on from two different locations.
-These are commonly used in kitchens
+These are commonly used in kitchens and other pass-through rooms.
+Their convenience is well worth the expense.

 How to Replace an Electric Light Switch